These 10 inspired Chrome add-ons will change the way you work

 Your browser is basically a bare-bones toolbox: It has everything you need to get the job done, but it’s just waiting for you to add more bits and pieces into its compartments.
-With the right set of add-one, it can become meaningfully more effective—and your work can become infinitely easier as a result.
+With the right set of add-ons, it can become meaningfully more effective—and your work can become infinitely easier as a result.

 With Google’s Chrome browser, such add-ons come in the form of extensions—small programs that run directly within the browser and improve or expand its capabilities.
 Unfortunately, though, figuring out which extensions are worth your while is a job in itself.
 Chrome’s software storefront is overflowing with options, many mediocre and some outright awful.